Not Friends: Composition

-"Not Friends" mixes and meshes aspects of pop, acoustic rock and hip hop.
+"Not Friends" mixes and meshes aspects of pop, acoustic rock, and hip hop.
 Lyrically, the song boldly expresses the wish to break down the barrier between friendship and romance.

 Music video

 In the action-packed music video, the Loona members go up against each other in a fight to the end.
-JinSoul and HeeJin silently hunt one another down with sniper rifles, while KimLip and Yves take down hordes of armed fighters in their attempts to face-off in hand-to-hand combat.
+JinSoul and HeeJin silently hunt one another down with sniper rifles, while Kim Lip and Yves take down hordes of armed fighters in their attempts to face-off in hand-to-hand combat.